MakiMaki001/AirBNBPricePrediction/README.md

 - Ways of identifying correlation:

-*Lasso:* This was a very useful technique that helped me identify a significant number of variables which would ultimately be the most important in my model:
+*Lasso:* A way of using shrinkage within a dataset to identify the most significant impacts per type of input.
+This was a very useful technique that helped me identify a significant number of variables which would ultimately be the most important in my model:

         - Zipcode: By using the lasso model to run with just the zipcode variable, I identified which zip codes were most significant importance to price.
 I then tested performance of all non-0 coefficient zip codes provided by